hamzainsaf/ARS/README.md

 - Python 3.9+
 - Libraries: `transformers`, `safetensors`, `langchain`, `chromadb`, `faiss-cpu`, `nltk`, `bitsandbytes`, `pandas`, `sklearn`, `tiktoken`, `sentence-transformers`, `torch`, `accelerate`

+> **Warning:** After installing the `accelerate` library, you may need to restart your kernel to ensure that all changes are properly applied.
+This is necessary to load the newly installed packages into the working environment.

 ## Usage

 ### Prepare your dataset: